iJustLeyxo/Vanitas/README.md

 #### Compiling

 The build script uses the [PackMake](https://github.com/iJustLeyxo/PackMake/) resource pack compiler, which is automatically downloaded and used to interpret the source file structure.

-#### Compressing

-The compress script uses the [OptiPNG](https://optipng.sourceforge.net/) png file optimizer, which is required to compress the source files.
-Compilation does not require the compress script or OptiPNG.